AdobeDocs/commerce-merchant-services.en/help/live-search/category-merch.md

 Events are actions that modify the search results when defined conditions are met.
 A manual ranking can have up to 25 events.

-* Boost - Moves a product higher in the search results.
+* Boost: Moves a product higher in the search results.
-* Bury - Moves a product lower in the search results.
+* Bury: Moves a product lower in the search results.
-* Pin a product - Moves a product to a specific position in results.
+* Pin a product: Moves a product to a specific position in results.
-* Hide a product - Excludes a product from the search results.
+* Hide a product: Excludes a product from the search results.

 Create a manual ranking: